 Patrice Cachat, M.S.W.

-Patrice Cachat has more than 18 years of experience in child and family services with extensive knowledge in child welfare and protection and child and adolescent...
+Patrice Cachat has nearly 20 years of experience in child and family services with extensive knowledge in child welfare and protection and child and adolescent...

 Joelle Ruben, M.S.W.